mmmirrra/mmmirrra.github.io/_posts/2024-03-28-Computer-telecommunications.markdown

 - In 1642, Adders of Blaise Pascal
 - In 1674, Gottfried Leibniz's Multiplier
 - In 1834, English mathematician Charles Babbage designed an analytical engine that automatically calculates mathematics
-- It is similar to the five functions of modern computers: input, output, memory, control, and calculation devices.
+- It is similar to the five functions of modern computers : input, output, memory, control, and calculation devices.
 It is impossible to manufacture with the technology at the time

 #### the advent of electronic calculators
 // 전자식 계산기의 등장